Robert Stevenson (civil engineer): Professional career

 Engineering skills were in high demand after the Battle of Waterloo, which marked the end of the continental wars, as the focus turned toward improving the country's infrastructure.
 So Stevenson was kept busy.
 In addition to his work for the Northern Lighthouse Board, he served as a consulting engineer on many projects, collaborating with other engineers such as John Rennie, Alexander Nimmo, Thomas Telford, William Walker, Archibald Elliot, and William Cubitt.
 These projects included the construction of roads, bridges, harbours, canals, railways, and aids to river navigation.
 He designed and oversaw the construction in Glasgow of the Hutcheson Bridge, and in Edinburgh of the Regent Bridge and approaches to it from the east.
 He also produced a number of designs for canals and railways which were not built, and new and improved designs for bridges, some of which were later implemented by his successors.
 He invented the movable jib and the balance crane as necessary aids to lighthouse construction, and, as George Stephenson noted, he led the trend toward using malleable rather than cast-iron rails in the construction of railways.

 In 1815, he was made a Fellow of the Royal Society of Edinburgh.
 His proposers were John Barclay, John Playfair and David Brewster.

+In 1821, while on a Northern Lighthouse Board inspection cruise of lighthouses he visited Scalpay, Outer Hebrides, where Murdo MacLellan of Scalpay who was tacksman of St Kilda, Scotland gave him and John Fleming (naturalist) a live Great auk captured on St Kilda.
+They planned to take it alive to Edinburgh.
+They allowed it to swim in the sea with a line attached to a leg it escaped near Isle of Arran, this was the last Great Auk seen in Britain, the species became extinct in 1840s.

 In 1824, he published a paper about the condition of the eastern coastline of the United Kingdom, entitled Account of the Bell Rock Lighthouse.
 In it, he presented convincing evidence that the North Sea was eroding that coastline, and in particular that the great sandbanks were disappearing — the spoils taken by the sea.
 He hypothesized that freshwater and saltwater areas at river mouths exist as separate and distinct streams, and carried out tests of this hypothesis.
 He contributed articles to the Encyclopædia Britannica and the Edinburgh Encyclopædia, and published papers in a number of scientific journals.